 Halve tomatoes, brush the cut side with olive oil, and grill them -- cut side down -- until they've softened and charred.
-The heat intensifies the tomato flavor, says dietitian Hill, and also boosts its antioxidant power by converting lycopene, a micronutrient, into a form more easily used in the body.
+The heat intensifies the tomato flavor, and also boosts its antioxidant power by changing lycopene, a micronutrient, into a form that's easier for your body to use.

-For a light entree, Hill suggests simple tartlets.
-Unroll a sheet of puff pastry, brush with olive oil, sprinkle lightly with parmesan cheese, and layer on plenty of grape tomatoes or slices in concentric circles.
+Unroll a sheet of puff pastry, brush with olive oil, sprinkle lightly with Parmesan cheese, and layer on plenty of grape tomatoes or slices in concentric circles.
 Bake for 20 minutes at 400° F. Heirloom tomatoes in different colors can be pretty.
 Add a green salad for a colorful lunch packed with fresh veggies.

 Ethiopian Spicy Tomato Lentil Stew